Skip to content

 Talos-Managed Kubernetes

 Talos manages the Kubernetes control plane components (API server, controller manager, scheduler, etcd).
-A Talos upgrade often includes a Kubernetes version bump.
-Check the Talos release notes for the bundled Kubernetes version.
+Each Talos release supports a specific Kubernetes version range — check the release notes before bumping either version.

 Post-Upgrade Verification